kashalo/flash-messages-ak/README.md

 The flashMsg function accept five arguments as follow:

--  message
+-  **message**
    - type: `String`
    - default: `none`
    - description: here where you can specify the text content of the flash message

-- timeout
+- **timeout**
   - type: `Number`
   - default: `2000`
   - description: through this argument you can specify how long this flash message will be displayed on the screen

- - level
+ - **level**
    - type: `String`
    - default: `successs`
    - options: `success or danger`
    - description: this argument give you the ability to specify the background color of the flash message `success` light green `danger` light red.

-- position
+- **position**
   - type: `String`
   - default: `bottom`
   - options: `bottom , top`
   - description: you can specify the position of the flash message either bottom or top of the screen

-- alignment
+- **alignment**
   - type: `String`
   - default: `right`
   - options: `right , left`
   - description: you can specify the alignment of this flash message either left or right of the screen